 With this award, Housing Development Center’s Asset Management & Initiatives team will develop the BAMS program, identify up to six participating organizations, and deliver the program, free of charge, to those organizations.
 Priority will be given to organizations that serve predominantly rural areas, serve communities of color, or meet other criteria, such as having recently hired an asset manager.

 Housing Development Center will launch the program in 2018 and will release more information, including details about how to apply, as it becomes available.

-For more information about BHAMS, please contact Emily Schelling, Director of Asset Management & Initiatives, at email@example.com.
+For more information about BAMS, please contact Emily Schelling, Director of Asset Management & Initiatives, at firstname.lastname@example.org.

 This post was updated in June 2018.